CIS550-KFPanda/CreditsWorld/README.md

 # CreditsWorld

 ## OVER HERE TAs
 - If you're looking to grade this we have all of the information listed below.
-The website is located [here](creditsworld.heroku_app.com) and Dependecies for the dependencies.
+The website is located [here](creditsworld.heroku_app.com "Credits World").
+Dependecies are located [below](#website).
 - If you're looking for the code that loads our data into the database, check for server/data.csv for the actual beginner data, server/loader.js for the code that generates the sql, and loader.sql for the final sql.

 ## Description